Hwurzburg/ArduPilot_Dashware/README.md

 # ArduPilot_Dashware
-Repo for ArduPilot Oriented DASHWARE guages,profiles, and templates
+Repo for ArduPilot Oriented DASHWARE (http://www.dashware.net/) gauges,profiles, and templates

 This is an update to OverloadUT/apm-dashware files with updated gauges and data profiles for ArduPilot vehicles.